How to Remove Condensation From A Watch: 5 Simple Hacks

 Some watches are not water-resistant at all, making the condensation easy to form.
 Once some non-water-resistant watches are mistakenly dropped in water and not treated quickly enough, the likelihood of condensation forming is high.

-So then, how to remove condensation from watch?
-There are a few Do It Yourself (DIY) methods to remove condensation from watch without causing damage to the watch.
-Try out these methods and in no time your watch will look as good as new.
+So then, how can you stop your watch from steaming up?
+There are a few Do It Yourself (DIY) methods to remove condensation from the watch without causing damage to the watch.
+Try out these simple methods and in no time your watch will look as good as new.

-Instant rice is reportedly more effective at absorbing droplets of water.
+Instant rice or uncooked rice is reportedly more effective at absorbing droplets of water.
 Professionals have used rice in the past to protect camera equipment from a humid environment.

-Remove the crown of your watch and submerge it in a small container of around a quarter cup of instant rice.
+Remove the crown of your watch and submerge it in a small container of rice.
+You can also use an uncooked bowl of rice in this case.
 Leave it for a night or two before checking the watch face to see if it has absorbed the moisture.

 2) Silica gel sachets or cat litter